TheOdinProject/curriculum/react/react_and_the_backend/using_ruby_on_rails_for_your_backend.md

 - <a class="knowledge-check-link" href="https://railsapps.github.io/rails-javascript-include-external.html#locations" > How do you load custom JavaScript in a given Rails view page? </a>
 - <a class="knowledge-check-link" href="https://railsapps.github.io/rails-javascript-include-external.html#parameters" >How can you pass data from your Rails app to your JavaScript?</a>
 - <a class="knowledge-check-link" href="https://thoughtbot.com/blog/how-to-integrate-react-rails" >What possibilities exist to connect a React frontend with a Rails backend?</a>
-- <a class="knowledge-check-link" href="https://www.digitalocean.com/community/tutorials/how-to-set-up-a-ruby-on-rails-v7-project-with-a-react-frontend-on-ubuntu-20-04#step-3-installing-frontend-dependencies" >How do you integrate React with Rails using the asset pipeline?</a>
+- <a class="knowledge-check-link" href="https://www.digitalocean.com/community/tutorials/how-to-set-up-a-ruby-on-rails-v7-project-with-a-react-frontend-on-ubuntu-20-04#step-3-installing-frontend-dependencies" >How do you integrate React with Rails using esbuild?</a>